KiandaBPM/docs/content/docs/platform/connectors/docusign.md

 ## When to use

-You can use the DocuSign data connector when a process your have created requires you to send individual documents or envelopes to get them signed **electronically**.
-With the connector you can access different types of **templates** that you have created within your DocuSign account, **download** documents, access already existing envelopes to see their **status** or **summary**.
+You can use the DocuSign data connector when a process you have created requires you to send individual documents or envelopes to get them signed **electronically**.
+With the connector, you can access different types of **templates** that you have created within your DocuSign account, **download** documents, and access already existing envelopes to see their **status** or **summary**.

 ## Before you get started